szabgab/rust.code-maven.com/pages/rust-at-work.md

 description:
 ---

 Live online conversation about the use of Rust at Work.
+The recordings are then published on [The Rustacean Station Podcast](https://rustacean-station.org/) as podcast.

 Trying to understand how people use Rust at their companies.